BY HILLARY VIDERS - SPECIAL TO NORTHERN VALLEY PRESS

 Along the lawn of the field club there was a dazzling array of several dozen restored and exotic cars, including a lineup of Lamborghinis and Ferraris, a Packard, a McLaren, and a Willys and other vehicles from the World War II era.

-professional trainer from CCI, gave a demonstration of some of the ways that these assistance dogs help their recipients.
+Alex Hutchinson, a professional trainer from CCI, gave a demonstration of some of the ways that these assistance dogs help their recipients.
 Using Heidi, a black lab, she showed how the dog can bark continuously to protect its owner.
-The dog also was able to respond to numerous commands such as retrieving objects and even putting $20 bill in the CCI donation jar.
+The dog also was able to respond to numerous commands such as retrieving objects and even putting a $20 bill in the CCI donation jar.

 Swainʼs daughter, Laura, gave a speech detailing how attentive and caring her mother had been all through her life, applauding all of her accomplishments, particularly in athletics, and how she was now honored to return that favor.